Choosing a Wedding Photographer

 It is important then to find a photographer who is well qualified, experienced and aware of the requirements for your special day.
 You need to feel absolutely sure that the photographer you choose will capture the essence of your wedding and be able to make you and your guests look a million dollars.

-An experienced professional will have good experience, and / or on the job training and shadowing alongside another photographer, perhaps some qualifications from some of the UK Qualifying Bodies, such as The British Institute of Professional Photography or The Guild of Wedding Photographers.
+An experienced professional will have good on the job training, having shadowing another experienced photographer or perhaps some qualifications from some of the professional qualifying bodies, such as The British Institute of Professional Photography or The Guild of Wedding Photographers.

 A quality, experienced, professional photographer will carry backup cameras, and for weddings, usually 'dual slot' cameras, meaning each image taken is backed up in-camera to two separate digital storage cards.
 He / She should have public liability and professional indemnity insurance, normally required by many 'high end' venues, especially the National Trust Houses & Halls.